-Emily Mary Barton (1817-1909) purchased the property in August 1866 and she renamed the house Rockend.
+Emily Mary Barton (1817-1909) purchased the property in August 1866 and renamed it Rockend.
 Her grandson the poet and author, Andrew Barton (Banjo) Paterson, lived with her for a number of years whilst attending Sydney Grammar School.
 In 1869 and 1891, she purchased four adjoining lots.

 Rockend about 1910.
+Photo source: Ryde Library.

-In 1922 the five-acres of land, including Rockend was purchased by Harold Meggitt for the construction of a Linseed oil mill.
+In 1922 the five-acres of land, including Rockend was purchased by Harold Meggitt for the construction of a linseed oil mill.
 The cottage was used as offices and substantially modified.
-The mill operated in what is now Banjo Paterson Park (Item 11) until 1974 when the site was abandoned until being purchased by the State Government and later passing to Ryde Council for a park development in 1978.
-The restored cottage was leased in 1986 and is currently used as a restaurant.
+The mill operated in what is now Banjo Paterson Park (Item 11) until 1974 when business closed.
+High-rise development was proposed but the land was acquired by the State and passed to Ryde Council for open space in 1978.
+The restored cottage was leased in 1986 and used as a restaurant.

 Rockend about 1980 prior to restoration.
+Photo source: Ryde Library.

 Halmeg Ltd linseed oil mill, Punt Road Gladesville around 1945.
+Photo source: Ryde Library.